Over The Edge (1979?)

 OMFG!
 Two of the worst hours of my life.
 I would rather have listened to Celine Dion's entire discography than watch this tripe.
 Emma hated it way more than I did.

 Scream For Help (1984)

 Totally weird movie.
-It's a bit like a Disney film gone demented.
+It's a bit like a made for TV Disney film gone demented.
 A seventeen year old girl tells us she suspects her stepdad is out out to kill her mother then the movie unfurls from there.
 Scream For Help is an absurdly melodramatic horror film that's strangely compelling, at least for its duration anyway.
 Michael Winner of Death Wish fame directs.